Sick Pet Exam

 When a pet is sick, a more extensive look at one or more body systems is considered best practice.

-Diagnostic testing, like x-rays and bloodwork, operate like a window to see inside the body and give valuable information about the body’s inner workings.
+Diagnostic testing, like x-rays and bloodwork, operates like a window to see inside the body and give valuable information about the body’s inner workings.

 At Palo Verde Pet Clinic, we believe in diagnosing before we treat.